 - polyols, sugar alcohols often used as low-calorie sweeteners

 Foods that contain higher amounts of FODMAPs include:

 - sweetened cereals

-While the list of foods you should avoid can be restrictive, there are still a number of foods you can enjoy while on this temporary diet.
-A SIBO diet should focus on foods high in fiber and low in sugar.
-Some of these foods include:
+If you’re avoiding FODMAPs during your elimination diet, the list of foods you should avoid can be restrictive.
+But there are still a number of foods you can enjoy while on this temporary diet.

 - leafy greens